Raccoon of Kherson: In Ukraine

-An example of a meme about the raccoon.
-In the meme, Russian president Vladimir Putin asks his general Sergey Surovikin to report on military successes.
-Surovikin responds by saying "a raccoon was stolen in the Kherson direction", leading to him being congratulated by Putin with a handshake.
+A meme about the raccoon: Vladimir Putin asks general Sergey Surovikin to report on military successes.
+Surovikin responds: "A raccoon was stolen on the Kherson direction".

 On November 13, Oleksandr Todorchuk, founder of the Ukrainian animal welfare organization UAnimals, announced that the Russian command had stolen the raccoon from the Kherson Zoo, confirming the account that the animals had been taken to Crimea.
 Dolgareva later denied that the theft had taken place.
-In turn, a screenshot of her original post went viral on the social networking site Twitter, leading to numerous memes and jokes about the raccoon being created.
+In turn, a screenshot of her original post went viral on Twitter, leading to numerous memes and jokes about the raccoon being created.

 The Ukrainian branch of BBC News reported that the raccoon had become a symbol of war and "the absurdity of the Russian military", which is perceived to steal everything from washing machines to toilets to animals.
 Ukrainian social media users mocked pro-Russian users' celebration of the theft of the raccoon, joking that the goals of the Russian military in Ukraine had changed from taking the entire territory of the country to stealing a raccoon from a zoo.
 They referred to the abduction of the animal as the so-called "sacred goal of the Russian special military operation", proposed the creation of a medal for the taking of the raccoon, and created memes presenting scenarios in which Russian President Vladimir Putin reacts to the taking of the raccoon.
 Some memes called for the raccoon's release, with parodies like "Saving Private Raccoon", a play on Saving Private Ryan.

 Serhii Bratchuk, spokesman for the Ukrainian military administration of the Odesa Oblast, sarcastically offered to exchange the raccoon for ten Russian prisoners of war.
 A petition was created on the website of the Office of the President of Ukraine proposing to exchange the raccoon for the Odesa monument of Catherine the Great, receiving more than 6,500 signatures by 22 November 2022.

 General director of Ukrposhta Ihor Smilyanskyi said that Ukrposhta could issue a new stamp featuring the Kherson raccoon.
-Kherson Oblast Council member Serhii Khlan noted that the symbolic significance of the raccoon to Kherson could be compared to that of the watermelon.
+Kherson Oblast Council member Serhii Khlan noted that the symbolic significance of the raccoon to Kherson could be compared to that of the Kherson watermelon.